-All this latency data is compiled into a real time performance map of the internet which is presented in the latency map.
+All this latency data is compiled into a real time graph of the internet which is presented in the optimization report.

 Datapath.io Network Latency Monitor

 Let’s take a look at the latency monitoring tool from Datapath.io.
-Below are a couple of screen shots of the network latency monitoring data from the AWS US west region through the default AWS route to individual network prefixes in a couple of cities.
-The latency map can also be toggled to show the network latency figures for other cloud and hosting providers over multiple downstream transit providers.
+Below are a couple of screen shots of the network latency monitoring data from our regions to individual network prefixes in a couple of cities.
+The latency graph can also be toggled to show the network latency figures for hosting providers over multiple downstream transit providers.